Search results

 percent of the sea is currently protected — and these areas have shrunk since the COVID-19 pandemic, reading: Expert: To prevent pandemics like COVID-19, 'take care of nature' Notes from the field

-How nature can help prevent future pandemics
+How nature can prevent future pandemics

 Protect nature or risk future pandemics, expert warns